 - Always keep your anti-virus software up to date to help protect your devices.

-Tips to help spot scam calls or emails
+Tips to help spot scam calls, emails or texts

 Thanks for using our online services – if you do still need to contact us, please be aware that wait times may be longer than normal due to social distancing in our contact centres, but be assured we’re prioritising calls from customers who’ve already been online.
 We’re working hard to help you as fast as we can.
 We know it’s a challenging time for everyone right now.
 Thank you in advance for showing kindness and consideration to our team as they do their very best to help you.